malmostad/pedagog-malmo/README.md

 The theme is using Malmö stads’s global assets, see http://malmo.se/wag.

-For more information about the Pedagog Malmö service, contact pedagogmalmo@malmo.se.
+For more information about Pedagog Malmö, contact pedagogmalmo@malmo.se.

 ## Dependencies
 * Wordpress >= 3.5